 Having given the local squares ago, we ventured onto Tower Bridge for some light-trails with the moving traffic.
 Unfortunately, the horizontal sleet soon landed on the front of my lens, and even though I gently wiped it with a clean lens cloth, and put my back to the wind, I still still didn't get any pictures I really liked.
 Nevertheless, the live composite mode certainly worked.

-I took the opportunity to do a few other shots on Tower Bridge.
+Moving away from live composite, I also took the opportunity to do a few other shots on Tower Bridge.
 Reverting to type, I tried some street-shooting.
 I set the camera to ISO 3200 and ƒ/5.6.
 This was optimistic, I suppose, because it gave a shutter speed of about 1/6 of a second.
 However, as the picture above shows, it worked fine.
 The image stabilisation is excellent: it coped perfectly with several exposures where I held the camera at arms-length in portrait orientation, with the screen articulated in a down position for composition.
 Anything more likely to give camera shake from my wobbly hands can scarcely be imagined.
 However, all the shots were sharp.
 Outstanding!

 The other thing is that I've got really spoiled with the full frame Nikon high-ISO.
 For night shooting, I think nothing of setting the D810 at ISO 3200, and in the usual English murk, it's very useful for wildlife shooting as well.
 Although the well exposed areas of the Olympus pictures at that high sensitivity looked okay, as soon as I started to push the sliders in Lightroom to bring out just a little shadow detail, or alter the exposure, the electronic noise really showed through.
 Now, it is true, as Rick Sammon says, that if your picture is so boring that people notice the noise, then it is a boring picture.
 Even so, I just don't think it's something I want to have to put up with.
 (Having said all that, the example shown above has no noise-reduction applied).